jssql1234/docs-sqlacc/docs/usage/general/tips-&-tricks.md

 This happen due to

-The fieldname is not match with SQL Accounting (eg SQLAcc fieldname `UDF_Width` yr had call for `UDF_Weight`)
+The fieldname is not match with SQL Accounting (eg, SQLAcc fieldname `UDF_Width`, but you had call for `UDF_Weight`)

 1. Old version of SQL Acc Import program, try update the SQL Acc Import program
-2. The fieldname had the empty space at the beginning and/or end (norm happen if import from Excel) eg 'DocNo ' or ' DocNo' instead of 'DocNo
+2. The fieldname had the empty space at the beginning and/or end (norm happen if import from Excel) eg 'DocNo ' or ' DocNo' instead of 'DocNo'

-## SQL Accounitng Linking FAQ
+## SQL Accounting Linking FAQ

 ### Prompt Invalid class string, ProdID: "SQLAcc.BizApp" error while try to link to SQL Accounting